-For the simple but effective touchstones of an elegant cut, one needs look no further than our video series of collaborations with Cad & the Dandy of Savile Row which can be seen here: Tailoring Video Series.
+For the simple but effective touchstones of an elegant cut, one need look no further than our video series of collaborations with Cad & the Dandy of Savile Row which can be seen here: Tailoring Video Series.

 To consolidate, the sleeve length of a jacket should end around the width of a finger above the end of the shirt cuff that sits comfortably where a bend of the hand will just touch it.
-Outside the tailor’s studio bear in mind personal preference always applies here and so one need not be too fastidious.
+Outside the tailor’s studio bear in mind personal preference always applies here and so one need be too fastidious.

 The length of the jacket should cover the seat, the armholes should be cut high, and there should be no collar gap on the back of the jacket.

 In terms of the shape, every Savile Row tailor has a house style.
 Bespoke or off-the-peg, the style is largely broken down into various binaries.
 Would you rather a traditional, 1930s-style fitted three piece or a lighter, modern Italian style?
 Do you want to look like a powerful businessman or a genteel aristocrat?
 Do you want a quintessential ‘English’ style or a more international style?
 These may all seem superficial considerations, but the end result of each can be vastly different.

 Considering the wide variety of embellishment details, lapels often form the most commonly debated topic.
 Notch lapels are more conservative and understated while peak-lapels evoke classic early 20th century tailoring and have a distinct Savile Row quality.

 Peak lapels also have the effect of broadening the chest.
 With regard to width, it is generally best to match your figure for a consistent proportion and the tie should correspond to this.